Updated August 2023

 Where to Eat in Mallorca

 As there are a ton of destinations within Mallorca, it’s hard to cover the best restaurants across the island.
 We ate out for all of our meals so here is where we landed on as were exploring:

 - Restaurant Olivera at Castell Son Claret: We had a more upscale lunch on the terrace at our hotel when we arrived.
 The setting is magical and the food is incredible.
-I highly recommend to come in for lunch or dinner here even if you’re not staying at the hotel.
+I highly recommend coming in for lunch or dinner here even if you’re not staying at the hotel.